 What Is Business Owners Policy Insurance?

-A Business Owners Policy is insurance that allows a small business (that meets certain criteria) to combine coverage from multiple policies into one convenient package.
+A Business Owners Policy is insurance that allows a business (that meet certain criteria) to combine coverage from multiple policies into one convenient package.
+BOPs are created for businesses that face similar risks and often appeal to small and medium-sized businesses.
+However, larger companies can purchase a commercial BOP package and customize it to fit their needs.
 These days, there’s a BOP for most mainstream businesses, from hair salons to hardware stores, which makes the process easier.

 Why Do I Need a Business Owners Policy?